Turkish War of Independence: Treaty of Sèvres

 Eleftherios Venizelos, pessimistic of the rapidly deteriorating situation in Anatolia, requested to the Allies that a peace treaty be drawn up with the hope that fighting would stop.

-Mehmed VI affirmed Ferid Pasha's signature of the subsequent treaty in Sèvres in August 1920.
-It confirmed the Arab Vilayets of the empire would be reorganized into new nations given to Britain and France in the form of Mandates by the League of Nations, while Anatolia would be partitioned between Greece, Italy, Syria (under French mandate), Iraq (under British mandate), Armenia (potentially under an American mandate), and Georgia.
-The old capital of Constantinople as well as the Dardanelles would be under international League of Nations control, while the Ottoman Empire would remain a rump state based in Northern Anatolia.
+The subsequent Treaty of Sèvres in August 1920 confirmed the Arab provinces of the empire would be reorganized into new nations given to Britain and France in the form of Mandates by the League of Nations, while the rest of the Empire would be partitioned between Greece, Italy, France (via Syrian mandate), Britain (via Iraqi mandate), Armenia (potentially under an American mandate), and Georgia.
+Smyrna would hold a plebiscite on whether to stay with Greece or Turkey, and the Kurdistan region would hold one on the question of independence.
+British, French, and Italian spheres of influence would also extend into Anatolia beyond the land concessions.
+The old capital of Constantinople as well as the Dardanelles would be under international League of Nations control.

-However the treaty would never come into effect.
-While the Allies signed the treaty, the Ottoman government and Greece never ratified it.
-Though Ferid Pasha signed the treaty, the Ottoman Senate, the upper house with seats appointed by the sultan, refused to ratify the treaty, demonstrating the clout of Kemal's movement in the Ottoman government.
+However, the treaty could never come into effect.
+The treaty was extremely unpopular, with protests against the final document held even before its release in Sultanahmet square.
+Though Mehmed VI and Ferid Pasha loathed the treaty, they did not want Istanbul to join Ankara in nationalist struggle.
+The Ottoman government and Greece never ratified it.
+Though Ferid Pasha signed the treaty, the Ottoman Senate, the upper house with seats appointed by the sultan, refused to ratify the treaty.
 Greece disagreed on the borders drawn.
+The other allies began to fracture their support of the settlement immediately.
+Italy started openly supporting the Nationalists with arms by the end of 1920, and the French signed another separate peace treaty with Ankara only months later.

 Kemal's GNA Government responded to the Treaty of Sèvres by promulgating a new constitution in January 1921.
 The resulting constitution consecrated the principle of popular sovereignty; authority not deriving from the unelected sultan, but from the Turkish people who elect governments representative of their interests.
 This document became the legal basis for the war of independence by the GNA, as the sultan's signature of the Treaty of Sèvres would be unconstitutional as his position was not elected.
 While the constitution did not specify a future role of the sultan, the document gave Kemal ever more legitimacy in the eyes of Turks for justified resistance against Istanbul.